Fife Coast Railway: The end of independence

-The twentieth and twenty first century
+The twentieth century

 On 3 July 1901 there was a serious fire at St Andrews (New) station.
 A few weeks previously the Links station had been burned down, and the two events were assumed to be the work of an arsonist.
 Most of the New station buildings were destroyed, and the Burgh urged the NBR to provide enhanced accommodation in the rebuilding.
 However the NBR's costings indicated that this would be unaffordable, and they replaced the station buildings broadly as before.

 Holiday traffic was exceedingly heavy in the summer, with seemingly every loop and siding occupied by a passenger train on the busiest days, and working the single line sections proved difficult.
 In 1907 the NBR established a new passing place named Kilconquhar West, about a mile west of the station, and not close to any other habitation.
 Otherwise, in the face of constant criticism in the press, the NBR confined itself to minor improvements at stations for the time being.

 The mineral traffic at Methil was building up considerably as well, and delays to that also led to complaints.
-On 2 August 1907 the NBR got an Act of Parliament to build a new, much larger, no. 3 dock at Methil to the east of the former docks, and to provide a new branch line parallel to the earlier Dock branch; the Buckhaven connection had severe gradients and was no longer a suitable route to handle the very heavy traffic.
+On 2 August 1907 the NBR got an act of Parliament, the North British Railway Act 1907 (7 Edw.
+7. c. ciii). to build a new, much larger, no. 3 dock at Methil to the east of the former docks, and to provide a new branch line parallel to the earlier Dock branch; the Buckhaven connection had severe gradients and was no longer a suitable route to handle the very heavy traffic.
 The line between Thornton and Leven was to be doubled, and a large marshalling yard provided near the junction on the main line at Leven.
 The new railway works were commissioned on 19 June 1910.
 The no. 3 Dock was constructed between 1908 and 1913.
 This was coupled with an attempt to close Leven Docks, which were subject to heavy silting; this had been attempted in 1900 but rebuffed.
 The NBR spent £1,387,000 on Methil and Leven between 1889 and 1913.

 These arrangements enabled the NBR to operate a weekend summer train in 1910, the Fifeshire Coast Express, from Glasgow to Crail on Friday evening, returning on Monday morning.
 This enabled business people to locate their families on the coast in the summer, and to travel there themselves at the weekend.
 The train was a success and ran from Mondays to Fridays in subsequent summers.